NightPxy/NightPxy.github.io/_posts/spark/2018-10-11-Spark-Shuffle.md

       // Bypass使用条件
       // 1.分区少于 sparle.shuff.sort.bypassMergeThreshold (默认200)
       // 2.无聚合场景(没有使用聚合算子)
-      // need map-side aggregation, then write numPartitions files directly and just concatenate
-      // them at the end.
-This avoids doing serialization and deserialization twice to merge
-      // together the spilled files, which would happen with the normal code path.
-The downside is
-      // having multiple files open at a time and thus more memory allocated to buffers. new BypassMergeSortShuffleHandle[K, V](
+      new BypassMergeSortShuffleHandle[K, V](
         shuffleId, numMaps, dependency.asInstanceOf[ShuffleDependency[K, V, V]])
     } else if (SortShuffleManager.canUseSerializedShuffle(dependency)) {